 What Does Google Say About Interviewing an SEO

-Google recently released this video about how to hire an SEO.
+Google released this video about how to hire an SEO.
 When it comes to algorithm changes, Google is notoriously silent.
 They don’t broadcast upcoming changes with few exceptions (e.g., mobile-first index, interstitials).
-The video covers many of the highpoints we discuss earlier.
+The video covers many of the high points we discussed earlier.
 So if you need validation, it’s well worth spending ~ 12 minutes.

 We covered a lot in 7 questions.
-We hope we got you thinking.
-What other questions would you add when interviewing an SEO?
+We hope our answers got you thinking.
+What other questions would you add when interviewing an SEO agency?

 How can we help?